-The Jewish holidays are almost over.
-Did you get on that scale yet?
+The Jewish holidays are over.
 How did you do?
-Even the best of us have trouble staying trim and healthy during a month long of large meals, little exercise and lots of sweets.
+Even the best of us have trouble staying healthy during a month long of extra large meals, little time for exercise and lots of sweets.
 It’s okay, don’t beat yourself up too much, get ready to charge ahead to a healthy new year.

 Step 1 –Exercise

 If you weren’t exercising before, start now!
 No matter what your weight, exercise is great for your heart and you want to keep your heart healthy for many holidays to come.
 Get up and get moving.
 Find the exercise that is right for you, join a sports league, go swimming, climb stairs rather than taking the escalator or elevator, whatever it takes.

 Step 2 – Get organized and take charge of dinner

 There are lots of ways to get organized in your life and your kitchen.
 Knowing exactly where your tried and true recipes and your “want to try” recipes are makes the entire cooking process flow better.